skolodyazhnyy/go-common/httpx/README.md

 router.Use(httpx.Log(logger))
 ```

-#### Recovery
+#### Recover

-Recovery middleware allows to recover in case HTTP handler rise panic.
-It take logger to log error in case of panic.
+Recover middleware allows to recover in case HTTP handler rises panic.
+It takes logger to log error in case of panic.

 ```go
 router.Use(httpx.Recover(logger))